 To obtain services for a disability, a student must:

-Register with the ODS and meet with the ODS Coordinator
+• Register with the ODS and meet with the ODS Coordinator

-Provide a copy of the accommodation letter to each instructor each semester the student is registered.
+• Obtain a letter from the ODS Coordinator each semester and provide a copy to each instructor.
 Accommodations only become effective when the instructor receives the letter.

 Lamar University

-Located in Communication Building, Room 105
+Located in the Communication Building, Room 105

 Parenting Students

-The school cannot deny parenting students the ability to apply for an educational program, financial aid, or scholarships for which they would otherwise be eligible.
+• The school cannot deny parenting students the ability to apply for an educational program, financial aid, or scholarships for which they would otherwise be eligible.

-Instructors cannot penalize a student because of their parenting status.
+• Instructors cannot penalize a student because of their parenting status.

-Some schools have policies regarding parenting students receiving an excused absence for emergency child care (e.g., a sick child).
+• Some schools have policies regarding parenting students receiving an excused absence for emergency child care (e.g., a sick child).
 Some schools provide a student parental leave policy (e.g., after childbirth).

 Schools can certainly make improvements to ensure better treatment and reasonable accommodations for parenting students.
 If you have concerns about conflicts with your parenting responsibilities and classroom participation, talk to your professors, academic advisor, or other school admin/staff about these concerns.